cardano-on-the-road/crypto-payments-test/README.md

 ## Assumptions
 * Deposited balances are calculated `receive transactions - send transactions`
 * transactions of categories `immature` and `generate` are omitted.
-* A registered customer has a single wallet
+* A registered customer has associated to a single bitcoin address.

 ## What could be improved
 * In this model a customer has a single BTC address.
 The application should handle multiple address for every account.